-From our Podcast: Mental Health - Stress Anxiety, Depression and PEMF
+Stress, Anxiety, Depression and PEMF

 Mental Health: What is Stress?

-When the body is under stress the brain is triggered to administer adrenalin into the blood along with sugars the body has stored so that the muscles can be energized for immediate action.
+When the body is under stress, the brain is triggered to administer adrenalin into the blood along with sugars the body has stored so that the muscles can be energized for immediate action.
 Some organs will slow down, and blood will be retracted from the stomach, so it can be used elsewhere.
-This will sometimes create a feeling of nausea as the body needs to re-appropriate its resources and therefore it may vomit the contents of the stomach to use the blood for more immediate needs.
+This will sometimes create a feeling of nausea as the body needs to re-appropriate its resources, and therefore, it may vomit the contents of the stomach to use the blood for more immediate needs.

 However, excessive stress can lead to bodily harm, especially when there appears to be “no way out” of a situation.
 Stress causes reactions in the body such as an increased heart rate, sweating, clammy feeling, increased breathing, and over time it can lead to anxiety attacks, heart disease and diabetes.
 Stress has also been linked to fatigue, immune problems, anxiety and depression.
 It is estimated that stress is responsible for 70% of the problems doctors have to deal with.

-Some of the other side effects of stress are insomnia, irritability, headaches, high blood pressure (hypertension), an irregular heartbeat (arrhythmia), fatigue, asthma, rashes, hyperventilation, and a host of other issues.
+Some of the other side effects of stress are insomnia, irritability, headaches, high blood pressure (hypertension), an irregular heartbeat (arrhythmia), fatigue, asthma, rashes, hyper-ventilation, and a host of other issues.

-According to author Dr. Joseph Mercola in his book What Anxiety Does to Your Brain and What You Can Do About It, anxiety is a healthy and natural response which can become unhealthy if over stimulated:
+According to author Dr. Joseph Mercola in his book What Anxiety Does to Your Brain and What You Can Do About It, anxiety is a healthy and natural response which can become unhealthy if overstimulated:

 Anxiety is a natural, normal response to potential threats, which puts your body into a heightened state of awareness.
 When felt appropriately, anxiety is beneficial and can keep you out of harm’s way… the anxiety you may feel while hiking near a steep drop-off, for instance, will cause you to be more careful and purposeful in your movements.